 - Cannot save your beneficiaries from all estate taxes.

 It is a good idea to have both a will and trust so that your heirs will be protected from creditors and their tax obligations on inherited property will be minimized.
 As a Peachtree City estate-planning attorney, I can review your specific situation to make sure your goals and needs are met so that you have an estate plan tailored to your needs.
-Call the Law Offices of Shane Smith at (770) 487-8999 for a consultation today.
+Call Shane Smith Law at (770) 487-8999 for a consultation today.